 New Research Project - Port Politics: A service characteristics approach to countering organised crime

-The features that make ports efficient - high‑volume cargo handling, intricate logistics, and reliance on many diverse people – can also make it easier for criminal networks to exploit gaps in oversight.
-These risks are compounded by the nature of a port’s politics and governance, where regulatory weaknesses or competing interests can enable criminal access.
+Seaports serve as major transport nodes, and their complex technical operations and sprawling infrastructures can create multiple opportunities for criminal infiltration.
+The features that make ports efficient – high‑volume cargo handling, intricate logistics, and reliance on numerous groups of operators – can also make it easier for criminal networks to exploit key facilities.
+Just as crucially, the political dynamics surrounding the port sector are of direct relevance to ease of criminal penetration – with key risks compounded by the nature of a port’s politics and governance, where regulatory weaknesses or competing interests serve to enable criminal access.

 For more information visit the project web-page here.